 1. Make exercise part of your commute

 Be it running, cycling, scooting or walking to work.
 This is an excellent way of fitting exercise into your life without having to make any extra time for it.
 My commute to work involved travelling a mere three miles but it would take me almost an hour to get there on public transport.
 I decided that I would try walking instead and guess what?
-It took the same amount of time and what was a refreshing way to start the day.
+It took the same amount of time and it was such a refreshing start to the day.
 It gave me the opportunity to clear my mind and get prepared for the day ahead plus I saved money on the bus fare.

 If it isn’t practical to run/cycle/scoot/walk the whole way to or from work are there elements of your commute that could work?
 For example, instead of driving to the train station, could you walk?

 2. Weekend time

 I get it, family time at the weekend is precious but try and squeeze in some time for yourself.
 My husband and I take turns on the weekend mornings to have some ‘me’ time.
 On Saturday mornings, my husband looks after the girls and I have until 8.30am to do what I want.
 Given that the girls are normally up at 6am, this gives me two and a half hours to do whatever the hell I like.
 I normally have a ‘lie in’ until 7am, catch up on the news, go for a long run, followed by a relaxing bath.
-My husband has Sunday mornings to himself and he usually uses it to read the Sunday papers in bed in peace.
+My husband has Sunday mornings to himself and he usually uses it to read the Sunday papers in bed.